Eswatini Railways: History

 In 1902 the British administration of Eswatini agreed with the Portuguese administration of Mozambique to construct a railway line from Lourenço Marques (now Maputo) to Eswatini.
 The Mozambican section as far as Goba was opened in 1905, but the line was not continued across the border.
 In 1927 the Zululand Railway in South Africa reached Golela on the southern border of Eswatini.
-The development of the Ngwenya Mine in the 1960s gave a new impulse to railway construction in Eswatini.
+The development of the Ngwenya Mine in the 1960s gave a new impetus to railway construction in Eswatini.
 Between 1961 and 1964, the east-west line was constructed from Goba to Matsapha and onwards to Ngwenya.
 Mining at Ngwenya ceased by 1980, and the railway beyond Matsapha was abandoned.

 The Mozambican War of Independence and the subsequent Mozambican Civil War caused disruption to Swazi trade through the Mozambican ports, and in 1977 the South African Railways agreed to the construction of a link from the railhead at Golela to the existing line at Phuzumoya.
 This line, opened in 1978, gave Eswatini rail access to Durban and Richards Bay.
-In 1986 the northern link from Komatipoort to Mpaka was opened, providing a shorter route for traffic from Phalaborwa and the Lowveld to Richards Bay.
+In 1986, the northern link from Komatipoort to Mpaka was opened, providing a shorter route for traffic from Phalaborwa and the Lowveld to Richards Bay.